mustapha-mond/org/README.md

 The approved address is stamped on the PO header and added to a list of pending approvals for the approving partner.
 In this way a simple workflow is enabled.
 If the PO amount is greater than the approval limit of any higher level partner then the PO is sent to the User node.
 Once the PO is approved it becomes visible to the counterparty.

-## _Future Development_

-1. Complete all Truffle test scenarios for po.sol and org.sol.
-2. Complete Approve process for PO.
-3. Add balance sheet and P/L capability to User node and potentially Partner nodes.
-4. Enable cost allocation across Partner nodes.
-5. Allow User node to post to another User node e.g. A/P, A/R.
-6. Build generalized interface to org.sol so that any transaction can be easily implemented, e.g. broadcast tender to multiple External Partners with a time limit and select best price.
-Use Plug-in approach.
-7. Charge deposit to Users whose Partners post transactions.
-The deposit is returned once the transaction is deleted.
-This is an incentive to keep the transaction contracts from growing indefinitely.
-8. Add de-linking functionality.
-9. Add delete functions to unwind all org.sol relationships with checks on referential integrity and business logic.
-Allow User node to ‘see’ all transactions with other User nodes.
-10. Add Events to interact with Web3 server.
-11. Add reporting capability based on Events.
-12. Incorporate React and Drizzle.
-13. Build a user friendly front end.
-Current front end is basic Bootstrap.
-14. Add recursive depth search to return all nodes below a given level.
-15. Add permissions profile to Partners, e.g. what transactions can be executed.
-16. Encrypt transactions or use aliases to prevent adversaries from deducing patterns on Etherscan.
-17. Allow User node to delegate to Partners with time limit.
-18. Implement either ERC1538: Transparent Contract Standard · Issue #1538 · ethereum/EIPs or Diamond patterns to circumvent ERC 170 issues.
-19. Implement Approval Strategy so that approvals can be lateral as well as hierarchical.
-20. Frontend should call all requirements first before calling a function to avoid unnecessary gas charges.
-Need to put all of Link function checks in separate function.
-21. Add ability to Web3 server to upload POs from spreadsheets.
-22. Build a reputation system, e.g. based on payment history.
-23. What would ownerless model look like?